 The southern kingdom of Judah, the Jewish people – even though they ceased to exist as a nation in the second century AD – have still maintained their cultural, ethnic and religious heritage and identity.
 Jews have been hated, despised and persecuted for more than 2000 years.

 The northern kingdom?
 The Ten “Lost” Tribes?
 Not lost – they are scattered among the nations, all 2 or 3 or 4 billion of them, maybe more.
-They are the “multitude of nations,” the “fullness of the Gentiles.”
-And most have no idea who they are.
-But God does, and He has promised to take them from the nations, unite them with their brothers and bring them together as one Israel under Messiah Yeshua.
+They are the “multitude of nations,” the “fullness of the Gentiles” – like scattering sand on the ground, mixing it with other sand.
+God has promised to take the scattered sand from the nations, reunite them and bring them together as one Israel under Messiah Yeshua.
 And here is a critically important point – the uniting into one Israel includes the house of Judah, the house Joseph (or Ephraim) and anyone at all who wants to join them.

 It is exciting to grasp the complete story of Israel as revealed in Scripture.
 Ultimately, though, physical lineage is not important.
 Isaiah chapter 56 tells us that anyone has always been able to join with Israel, worship the God of Israel, keep His commandments and enjoy the blessing.
 All who come to faith in Messiah Yeshua are brought near, made part of the commonwealth of Israel (Ephesians 2:11-13).